Full Recovery from Point Values: an Optimal Algorithm for Chebyshev Approximability Prior: Reminders on Optimal Recovery

 Taking the supremum over $f \in \cK_{\cV,\eps}$ while remarking $\max_{x \in \cX} \mu_{\cV,\delta_x} (\La_{\bm X}) = \mu_{\cV,\Id}(\La_{\bm X})$, it follows with the help of \eqref{MuEps} that

 This establishes the optimality of $\Delta^\sharp$, provided $\Delta^\sharp$ maps in $\cC(\cX)$, i.e., provided $x \in \cX \mapsto a^\sharp(x) \in \bR^m$ can be made continuous by properly selecting the minimizers $a^\sharp(x)$ for all $x \in \cX$.
 This was the intricate part of the argument in \cite{DFPW}, carried out under the proviso that the space $\cV$ contains the constant functions.
 But evidently, solving \eqref{MinSpe} for all $x \in \cX$ does not constitute a practical algorithm, as opposed to Algorithm \ref{Algo}.
 Still, the above considerations are the basis of the validation of Algorithm \ref{Algo}.
-Note in passing that a good ersatz, even when $\cV$ is not a Chebyshev space, consists in solving \eqref{MinSpe} for all $x$ in a fine discretization of $\cX$, although this cannot be considered a satisfying answer to Question \eqref{Q}.
+Note in passing that, for an arbitrary subspace $\cV$, it could be practical to solve \eqref{MinSpe} for all $x$ in a fine discretization of $\cX$.
+This would not answer to Question \eqref{Q} satisfactorily, but could nonetheless provide a good ersatz.